-The suspending official is the designee unde FAR 9.407-1(d).
+The Suspension and Debarment Official is the designee under FAR 9.407-1(d).

 - (a) General.
-The procedures in 509.406-3 apply to suspension actions except as noted in paragraph (b) of this section. - (b) Fact-finding.
-(1) Fact-finding will not be conducted in an action: - (i) Based on an indictment. - (ii) When the suspending official finds no genuine dispute of material facts. - (2) If the action is not based on an indictment, the suspending official must coordinate with the Department of Justice or state prosecutorial authority through OIG.
-Based on the advice received, the suspending official will determine if fact-finding would impair substantial interests of the Federal or state Government.
-In an action not based on an indictment, a suspended party may: - (i) Identify to the suspending official material facts in dispute and the bases. - (ii) Request review and a written finding by a fact-finding official to resolve genuine disputes of material fact.
+The procedures in 509.406-3 apply to suspension actions except as noted in paragraph (b)of this section. - (b) Fact-finding.
+(1) Fact-finding will not be conducted in an action: - (i) Based on an indictment. - (ii) When the Suspension and Debarment Official finds no genuine dispute of material facts. - (2) If the action is not based on an indictment, the Suspension and Debarment Official must coordinate with the Department of Justice or state prosecutorial authority through OIG.
+Based on the advice received, the Suspension and Debarment Official will determine if fact-finding would impair substantial interests of the Federal or state Government.
+In an action not based on an indictment, a suspended party may: - (i) Identify to the Suspension and Debarment Official material facts in dispute and the bases. - (ii) Request review and a written finding by a fact-finding official to resolve genuine disputes of material fact.
 For procedures involving a genuine dispute of material fact, see 509.406-3(d)(3).